zarf-dev/proposals/0032-support-ipv6/README.md

 below is for the real nitty-gritty.
 -->

-A new flag called `--registry-proxy` will be added to `zarf init` and will change how the registry is connected to within the cluster.
-When `--registry-proxy` is used Zarf will replace the NodePort service with a clusterIP service and a `DaemonSet` running a proxy on each node to forward the registry.
-The proxy will use `hostIP` and `hostPort` in IPV4 and dual IP stacks, and hostNetwork in IPv6 only clusters.
-A `DaemonSet` will be required both for the injector and long lived registry.
+A new flag called `--registry-proxy` will be added to `zarf init`.
+When `--registry-proxy` is used Zarf will create a `DaemonSet` running a proxy on each node that will connect directly to the registry service.
+The registry service will be of type clusterIP rather than of type NodePort.
+The proxy will use `hostIP` and `hostPort` in IPv4 and dual IP stacks, and `hostNetwork` in IPv6 only clusters.
+A `DaemonSet` will be required both for the injector and long lived proxy.
 This process works because calls from the kubelet to localhost no longer will get re-routed off of the node.
 The kubelet calls the proxy pod on each node, and the proxy then reaches out to the registry.
-The connection from the proxy to the registry will be secured over mTLS so no unencrypted traffic will leave the node.

 ![Registry proxy Diagram](image.png)

 A user can run `--registry-proxy` during `zarf init` and their choice will be saved to the cluster and used on subsequent runs during `init`.
 If a user wants to switch back to the localhost NodePort solution they must run `zarf init --registry-proxy=false`.
 If a user runs `zarf init` without the `--registry-proxy` flag on an already initialized cluster, Zarf will continue using the registry setup that was used during the initial init, whether that is the registry proxy or NodePort solution.

 The proxy and the registry will connect over mTLS.
 Zarf will create a certificate authority along with a client and server certificate using the authority.
-These certs alongside a self signed certificate authority will be created automatically by Zarf.
 These certificates will be automatically rotated during `zarf init` if they have less than half of their total duration remaining.
 Users will be able to specify their own certificates through flags on `zarf init`: `--registry-server-cert-file`, `--registry-server-key-file`, `--registry-client-key-file`, and `--registry-client-cert-file`.

-A controller will run in the cluster to spin up the injector when the proxy daemonset is failing to pull it's image.
-This is important for when a new node is added to the cluster as the injector will not be present for the daemonset to bootstrap itself.
+A controller will run in the cluster that watches when the proxy daemonset fails to pull an image and spins up the injector when this happens.
+This is important because when a new node is added to the cluster the injector will not be present for the daemonset to bootstrap itself, and the proxy image will not be cached on the node.

 ### User Stories (Optional)